Complete guide to installing Ubuntu/Xubuntu (GNU/Linux)

 All the Multimedia Codecs - including flash and java plugins for the web browser.

-Alternative media organizers such as VLC and Songbird - If you are used to using an open source media organizer/player it is possible to install it on Ubuntu.
+Alternative media organisers such as VLC and Songbird - If you are used to using an open source media organiser/player it is possible to install it on Ubuntu.

 Alternative web browser - Again if you are used to an alternative web browser like Opera then it is possible to install this in Ubuntu too.